 This "poutine" idea had traveled its way south to New York and New Jersey by the 1970s, coinciding with the popularity of disco music and the rise of staying out late to enjoy it.
 Where better to soak up the alcohol and satisfy cravings than a 24-hour New Jersey diner?

 Where to Eat the Best Disco Fries in North Jersey

 If you're looking to keep it light, don't go to TOPS Diner.
-(Who actually wants small portions when they go out to eat though, right?)
+(Who actually wants small portions when they go out to eat though?)
 We recently ordered Disco Fries (pictured above), thinking they'd be a nice complement to our meal.
 Well, they are a meal in itself.
 500 Passaic Ave., East Newark

+They may not be listed on the menu as Disco Fries, and they may not even technically be Disco Fries, but Hot Grill's fries with gravy and cheese are an absolute North Jersey food bucket list item.
 The gravy is on the pink side and definitely has cinnamon and/or nutmeg in it.
 It's drizzled on hot, immediately melting the slices of white American (you read that right, not mozzarella).
 It's sweet, sweet slop on a plate, and boy, is it delicious.
 669 Lexington Ave., Clifton